Do I Need Two Wedding Photographers?

 Guest reactions.
 This is what second photographers were born to capture!
 It makes sense that the couple and their nearest and dearest are most likely to have the greatest reaction to the speeches.
 Having one photographer trained in on those key interactions, looking for the killer shot whilst the other photographs the guests is a perfect combo.
 It again gives us access to different angles and compositions and tells a more compelling story.

-In my eyes, absolutely not, however I saw this post on a wedding forum which compelled me to write this post.
+I saw this post on a wedding forum which compelled me to write this post.

 It’s really easy to forget that certain details are not obvious to clients, and details like this are potentially significant.